Aarakshan: Plot

 Mithilesh responds by obtaining a legal permit to demolish the cowshed.
 The situation is diffused by the arrival of Shakuntala Tai, the reclusive magnate who started the STM institutions.
 She calls the chief minister, who promptly averts the destruction of the cowshed.
-Mithilesh is dismissed, and Dr. Anand is installed as the chief trustee of the STM and lifelong principal of the newly created STM Remedial Center.
+Mithilesh is dismissed, and Dr. Anand is reinstated as the chief trustee of the STM and lifelong principal of the newly created STM Remedial Center.